KaustubhCode/image-proc/README.md

 Description of each file in `/src`:
 - `main.cpp` - Takes in user input and calls `imgOp.cpp` for applying operations.
 - `imgOp.cpp` - Contains all the required functions for the image processing.
-- `matgen.cpp` - Creates 10 matrices of sizes from range 1 to `mat_size` with random integer elements from range `-range` to `+range`.
+- `matgen.cpp` - Creates 10 matrices of sizes from range 10 to `mat_size` with random integer elements from range `-range` to `+range` with `step`.
 All these matrices are stored in the `./data/matrix` folder.
 - `evaluator.cpp` - Evaluated all the matrices in the `./data/matrix` for convolution using matrix multiplication using kernels from `./data/ker`.
 It stores the time in the evaluation inside `./data/mean`.
 First column is time and second column is matrix size n.
-- `main.cpp` -  Calculates mean and standard deviations of times (for each size) and stores them in `./data/mean` and `./data/sd` respectively.
-First column has mean/standard deviation and second column is matrix size n.
+- `mean.cpp` -  Calculates mean and standard deviations of times (for each size) and stores them in `./data/mean_sd` respectively.
+First column has matrix size n, second is mean & third is standard deviation.

 ## Getting Started